 *Course equivalencies earned with AP / IB / A-Level exams can be used to meet the course requirements.

 Applicants will be evaluated based on the following criteria:

 - Performance in all mathematics courses as measured by GPA ; typically more recent MATH coursework will be weighted heavier

 - Difficulty of math courses completed

 - Number of repeated courses

 - Demonstrated interest in mathematics

-Applicants can show their interest in mathematics by consistently taking one math course each quarter up until the time of application.
+Applicants can show demonstrated interest in mathematics by consistently taking math courses; ideally one math course per quarter up until the time of application, including the application quarter.
 In addition to the criteria listed above, a personal statement about your interest in mathematics will also help us evaluate your application.

 We offer two types of degrees: a Bachelor of Science and a Bachelor of Arts, with a total of 4 math options.
 Applicants will need to indicate which option they would like to be considered for; only one option can be selected per application quarter.